OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

-Note the declaration of <code>public native String stringFromJNI</code> at the bottom.
+Note the declaration of `public native String stringFromJNI` at the bottom.
 The   keyword "native" tells the Java compiler that this method is  implemented in a native language.
 The corresponding function is resolved during run time, but only if a native library that exports a global symbol with the expected signature is loaded (signatures comprise a package name, class name, and method name).
 In this example, this requirement is satisfied by the following C or C++ function:

 ```c
 JNIEXPORT jstring JNICALL Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI(JNIEnv *env, jobject)
 ```

 So where is the native implementation of this function?
-If you look into the <code>lib</code> directory of the APK archive, you'll see eight subdirectories named after different processor architectures.
-Each of these directories contains a version of the native library <code>libnative-lib.so</code> that has been compiled for the processor architecture in question.
-When <code>System.loadLibrary</code> is called, the loader selects the correct version based on the device that the app is running on.
+If you look into the `lib` directory of the APK archive, you'll see eight subdirectories named after different processor architectures.
+Each of these directories contains a version of the native library `libnative-lib.so` that has been compiled for the processor architecture in question.
+When `System.loadLibrary` is called, the loader selects the correct version based on the device that the app is running on.

 <img src="Images/Chapters/0x05c/archs.jpg" width="300px" />

-Following the naming convention mentioned above, you can expect the library to export a symbol called <code>Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI</code>.
-On Linux systems, you can retrieve the list of symbols with <code>readelf</code> (included in GNU binutils) or <code>nm</code>.
-Do this on Mac OS with the <code>greadelf</code> tool, which you can install via Macports or Homebrew.
-The following example uses <code>greadelf</code>:
+Following the naming convention mentioned above, you can expect the library to export a symbol called `Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI`.
+On Linux systems, you can retrieve the list of symbols with `readelf` (included in GNU binutils) or `nm`.
+Do this on Mac OS with the `greadelf` tool, which you can install via Macports or Homebrew.
+The following example uses `greadelf`:

 ```
 $ greadelf -W -s libnative-lib.so | grep Java
      3: 00004e49   112 FUNC    GLOBAL DEFAULT   11 Java_sg_vantagepoint_helloworld_MainActivity_stringFromJNI
 ```

-This is the native function that eventually gets executed when the <code>stringFromJNI</code> native method is called.
+This is the native function that eventually gets executed when the `stringFromJNI` native method is called.

-To disassemble the code, you can load <code>libnative-lib.so</code> into any disassembler that understands ELF binaries (i.e., any disassembler).
+To disassemble the code, you can load `libnative-lib.so` into any disassembler that understands ELF binaries (i.e., any disassembler).
 If the app ships with binaries for different architectures, you can theoretically pick the architecture you're most familiar with, as long as it is compatible with the disassembler.
 Each version is compiled from the same source and implements the same functionality.
 However, if you're planning to debug the library on a live device later, it's usually wise to pick an ARM build.

 To support both older and newer ARM processors, Android apps ship with multiple ARM builds compiled for different Application Binary Interface (ABI) versions.
 The ABI defines how the application's machine code is supposed to interact with the system at run time.
 The following ABIs are supported: